vitaliiiiin/E-Shop/README.md

   If it's okay, go ahead and run ```DataForDb.sql```.
   It just addes examples to DataBase, so you don't need to do it by yourself.

+**Some important information about my project features**

+**1.** First your registered account becomes admin-account, so you have the following capabilities:
+   - you can manage Categories (e.g. add new one, delete one or rename one)
+   - you can manage Manufacturers as well (e.g. add new one, delete one or rename one)
+   - you can manage Products (e.g. rename one, change its price, its description, its category and manufacturer)
+   - you can add new admin
+**2.** When you done your order, you will **recive an email** with order details, so please enter real email (e.g. temp-mail) All the other features you will see in the projects :)

 P.S.
 If you have any troubles, you can contact me via Telegram (```@vitaliiiiin```) :))